Principles Of Accounting II (Managerial Accounting)Back to Course Guide

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

-- Applying time value of money concepts.
+- Computing basic time value of money problems.

-- Analyzing operational and financial budgets.
+- Demonstrating the use of operational and financial budgeting concepts.

-- Preparing a statement of cash flows.
+- Classifying the sources and uses of cash used for creating a statement of cash flows.

 - Accounting for the flow of material through the production process.